ska-telescope/ska-ser-ansible-collections/ansible_collections/ska_collections/clusterapi/README.md

 - name: ska_collections.clusterapi
 ```

-Carefully review the default vars for each role before use: [./clusterctl/defaults/main.yml](./clusterctl/defaults/main.yml).
+Carefully review the default vars for each role before use: [eg: ./clusterctl/defaults/main.yml](./clusterctl/defaults/main.yml).
 Also see the [playbooks](./playbooks/) for usuage examples.